A logic for temporal conditionals and a solution to the Sea Battle Puzzle: Concluding remarks

 \subsection{Acknowledgment}

-Thanks go to Maria Aloni, Johan van Benthem, Alessandra Marra, Floris Roelofsen, Frank Veltman, and the audience of seminars or workshops at Delft University of Technology, Beijing Normal University and Tsinghua University.
+Thanks go to Maria Aloni, Johan van Benthem, Alessandra Marra, Floris Roelofsen, Frank Veltman, and the audience of seminars or workshops at Delft University of Technology, Beijing Normal University and Tsinghua University, for their useful comments and suggestions.
+Valentin Goranko is grateful to the Department of Philosophy of Beijing Normal University for supporting his visit there, during which part of the present work was done.
+Thanks are also due to the three anonymous referees for helpful comments and some corrections.